 The Sub-Fund is actively managed.
-The index MSCI Europe is only used for the calculation of the performance fee (payable to the Investment Manager) and for performance comparison purposes.
+The index MSCI Europe Net Return is only used for the calculation of the performance fee (payable to the Investment Manager) and for performance comparison purposes.
 The Sub-Fund does not track the index and can deviate significantly or entirely from the index.
-The index MSCI Europe does not consider ESG criteria in its methodology.
+The index MSCI Europe Net Return does not consider ESG criteria in its methodology.

-The Sub-Fund will invest at least 75% of its net assets in equities and equity related securities of companies domiciled and/or headquartered in Europe.
+The Sub-Fund will invest at least 75% of its net assets in equities and equity related securities (including but not limited to closed-ended Real Estate Investment Trusts (REITS), ADR (American Depositary Receipt) and GDR (Global Depositary Receipt)) of companies that benefit from ageing population, domiciled and/or headquartered in Europe.